US STOCKS-Stimulus hopes buoy Wall Street after rout

 * Trump promises major measures to combat virus outbreak

-* Officials discuss 90-day suspension of payroll tax - report (Adds comments, details on payroll tax suspension)
+* Officials discuss 90-day suspension of payroll tax - report (Updates to afternoon)

 By Sanjana Shivdas and Medha Singh

-March 10 (Reuters) - Wall Street rebounded on Tuesday as investors pinned their hopes on policy easing by major central banks after global markets plummeted in the previous session on fears of a coronavirus-driven recession.
+March 10 (Reuters) - Wall Street rose 1% on Tuesday as investors pinned their hopes on policy easing by major central banks after global markets plummeted in the previous session on fears of a coronavirus-driven recession.

 Traders now expect the Federal Reserve to cut interest rates for a second time this month, with President Donald Trump adding pressure to bring U.S. rates down to the level of "competitor nations".

-After strong gains at the open, all three indexes briefly traded in the red, as investors weighed the effectiveness of additional monetary stimulus to combat the virus outbreak.

-However, the indexes quickly reversed course to trade higher again as a report said the Trump administration had discussed a 90-day payroll tax suspension. (https://on.wsj.com/3aGq6kn)
+All three indexes briefly turned negative in morning trade, but quickly reversed course as a report said the Trump administration had discussed a 90-day payroll tax suspension. (https://on.wsj.com/3aGq6kn)

 "The primary action of a payroll tax cut will be to improve investor confidence in the short term," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management in Seattle.